-For their innovative ideas, good stewardship and concern for the natural world, Gabriel, Caitlin and Melissa were honored by the Department of Natural Resources and Environmental Control as Delaware’s 2012 Young Environmentalists of the Year.
+For their innovative ideas, good stewardship and concern for the natural world, Sara, Kyle and Emma were honored by the Department of Natural Resources and Environmental Control as Delaware’s 2013 Young Environmentalists of the Year.

 If you know students like them who are putting their passions into projects that benefit our environment, you can nominate them for the 2013 Young Environmentalist of the Year Awards.

 Open to Delaware students in grades 1 through 12, this annual awards program seeks nominees whose actions have resulted in the protection, restoration or enhancement of our state’s natural resources.
-Projects must have been completed between July 1, 2012 and June 30, 2013, with nominations open from Wednesday, May 1 to Friday, June 14, 2013.
+Projects must have been completed between July 1, 2013 and June 30, 2014, with a newly extended nomination period open from Monday, April 14 to Friday, June 20, 2014.

 Past honorees have also included students who have organized tree plantings, a household hazardous waste community collection day and school recycling programs; and students who have volunteered their time with the Delaware Nature Society, DNREC's Piping Plover Monitoring Program and the Marine Education, Research and Rehabilitation Institute, among other organizations.